DavidSouther/software_craftsmanship/00_introduction/README.md

 could mean more than one thing.
 The programmer's job is to decide if the statement should be `(4 + 6) / 2 = 5` or `4 + (6 / 2) = 7`.

-Of course, this is a minor pedantic exercise.
-As software gets more complex, the question becomes "how does the computer help people interact with their data?"
+This is a pedantic exercise.
+As software gets more complex, softare engineers are responsible for deciding how the computer helps people interact with their data.
+In everyday life, Facebook and Microsoft Word are two programs used by hundreds of millions of people daily, both of which software engineers had to write every single feature they expose.
 Facebook is an excellent tool for managing data regarding many aspects of your relationships with friends and relatives online, by making it very easy to share photos and other tidbits of information.
 Microsoft Word is an excellent program to enable people to write documents, vital pieces of data for business, education, and private correspondence.
-Clearly, there is much to consider when writing a program  -  when using the tools of software craftsmanship.
+Ultimately, any software developer can be making decisions that have a direct influence on people half a planet away interact with the world around them.

 ### Sharing this tool